 Hybrid tables

-A hybrid table is a Snowflake table type that is optimized for hybrid transactional and operational workloads that require low latency and high throughput on small random point reads and writes.
-A hybrid table supports unique and referential integrity constraint enforcement that is critical for transactional workloads.
+A hybrid table is a Snowflake table type that is optimized for low latency and high throughput using index-based random reads and writes.
+Hybrid tables provide a row-based storage engine that supports row locking for high concurrency.
+Hybrid tables also enforce unique and referential integrity constraints, which are critical for transactional workloads.
 You can use a hybrid table along with other Snowflake tables and features to power Unistore workloads that bring transactional and analytical data together in a single platform.

 Use cases that may benefit from hybrid tables include: